aydinarda/DSA210_project/README.md

 ### Header Analysis

-- Categorize headers based on recurring patterns and contexts.
 - Use these as a clue to get more successful points from ChatGPT API
--

 ### Time Analysis

 - Analyze email-sending patterns by time of day and day of the week.